What are the best yoga and meditation podcasts of 2021?

 I love their combination of classical meditation tuition and modern guided methods—it provides suitable content for everyone.
 Definitely worth a listen.

 The Be Here Now Network is a website and podcast inspired by the seminal book of Ram Dass.

-Probably the single most amazing thing about Be Here Now is the quality of guests that they have on the show, including the likes of Sharon Salzberg and Jack Kornfield.
-Each episode goes into depths on topics related to spirituality, Buddhism, and meditation, and I feel I learn something every time I listen.
+Probably the single most amazing thing about Be Here Now is the quality of guests that they have on the show.
+They include the likes of Sharon Salzberg and Jack Kornfield.
+Each episode goes into depths on topics related to spirituality, Buddhism, and meditation.
+I learn something every time I listen.

-Production values are of the chain here too.
+Production values are off the charts here too.
 Both the website and the podcast are insanely well designed; some of the highest quality work I’ve seen.

 Check it out here.

 Aptly named, The Meditation Podcast was founded in 2006 by husband-and-wife team Jesse & Jeane.
 The podcast features guided meditations, binaural beats, and mindfulness to create the perfect platform for relaxation and wellbeing.